Mortgage Company Holds on Insurance Proceeds: Getting Your Money Released

 If your mortgage is backed by Fannie Mae and your loan is current, Fannie Mae's Servicing Guide (Section B-5-01) requires your servicer to release an initial disbursement of up to the greater of $40,000 or 33% of total proceeds— before any inspection is required.
 Many servicers fail to follow this guideline and release less.
 If your loan is a Fannie Mae loan and you are current on your payments, cite this guideline and demand the larger initial release.
 Freddie Mac has similar provisions.

-The Catch-22: Can't Start Without Money, Can't Get Money Without Progress
+The Catch-22: Cannot Start Without Money, Cannot Get Money Without Progress

-One of the most common and frustrating problems is the circular trap: the mortgage company won't release the money because construction hasn't started, but construction can't start because the homeowner doesn't have the money to pay the contractor's down payment, buy materials, or pull permits.
+One of the most common and frustrating problems is the circular trap: the mortgage company will not release the money because construction has not started, but construction cannot start because the homeowner does not have the money to pay the contractor's down payment, buy materials, or pull permits.

 Contractors require deposits.
 Material suppliers require payment.
 Permit fees are due up front.
 The homeowner is displaced, living in temporary housing, and every dollar of the insurance proceeds is locked up in the mortgage company's escrow account.
 This is a real crisis, and it happens on almost every large claim.